 Teaching

-Together with the Nonlinear Partial Differential Equations group, we are responsible for the lectures in Higher Mathematics I and II for computer science students.
+You can find our current lectures and seminars at the webpages of our members, see below.
+If you are interested in writing a thesis, please contact Ms. Frey or Mr. Schnaubelt.
+We are responsible for the lectures in Higher Mathematics I and II for computer science students.
 Together with the other working groups in the institute, we organize the introductory analysis lectures for mathematics students:

 - Analysis 1 (convergence, differential and integral calculus in one dimensions), winter semester.